Santa Catalina Monastery , Arequipa, Peru

 What to see?

 Peru has strong historic influence by Catholic.
 There are many Catholic buildings, art, paintings and churches all over this country.
 One of the masterpieces is the one in Arequipa – Santa Catalina Monastery.
 This monastery was built in 1579.
 It was expanded in 17th, and now the size is around 20,000 square-meter.
 At its peak, the convent housed around 150 nuns and 300 servants- like a real village!!

 Unlike those white buildings outside, the monastery is with walls painted in red, blue and yellow.And you can see delicate baroque frescoes paintings on the arches.
 Except vivid color, this place is well-decorated with flowers and tree.
 Walking through those narrow roads and seeing different colors through windows, i did feel like entering the world of genius or the magical smurf village.

 For general admission, the ticket is 35 soles.
 The fee is included with entrance fee and a map.
 The monastery is open from 8am to 8pm on Tue to Thu.
 Other days are open at 9am to 5pm.
 Just go check the official website for more info about this place!

 My final note..

-Actually, i have no idea what to see and do as I arrived.
+Actually, i had no idea what to see and do as I arrived.
 I was totally out of battery and exhausted after the 7-hour bus from Puno to here.
 That day in Arequipa was the Valentine’s.
 Sweet couples were all over the city.
 Flowers,heart decorations and balloons made the whole city quite romantic.
-But it also made me feel quite lonely as well.
+But it also made me feel quite lonely at the same time.

 miss my dear host :**